Samy Gemayel: Political views and actions

-In May 2010, he criticized Hezbollah chief Hasan Nasrallah, asking him if he thought that all Lebanese who shared the Phalange's views were "Israeli agents."
+In May 2010, he criticized Hezbollah chief Hassan Nasrallah, asking him if he thought that all Lebanese who shared the Phalange's views were "Israeli agents."
 On 8 September 2010, he claimed that "he is not ashamed that his party dealt with Israel against Syria at a certain stage."
 Samy insisted that given the situation in which they were facing both PLO militiamen and Syrian troops, the Phalange had no choice but to accept aid from Israel.
 At the same time, he stated that any Lebanese foreign collaboration that took place since the end of the civil war in 1990 is not justifiable and that those who did collaborate should be considered traitors and foreign agents.

 In December 2009, he expressed hope that Lebanon would play a positive, neutral role in the Israeli–Palestinian conflict, as long as neither side attacked Lebanon.
 Gemayel also said that Lebanese–Syrian relations could only be "perfect" once Syria releases the Lebanese detainees in their prisons and settles its border disputes with Lebanon.

 In 2015–2016, Gemayel strongly opposed a settlement among most of the prominent Lebanese parties which allowed Hezbollah to put its hand on the Lebanese decision making.

 Gemayel is currently the de facto leader of the opposition in Lebanon.
 He joined the opposition in 2016 after the resignation of the party's ministers from the cabinet presided over by PM Tamam Salam due to its mismanagement of the waste crisis and to corruption scandals implicating the ruling parties.
 He has also rejected the political concession in the same year which led to the election of President Michel Aoun into office – the main Christian ally of Iran-backed Hezbollah - and also refused to participate in the government due to the imbalance in favour of the Hezbollah-led March 8 camp.
 In the general elections in May 2018, Kataeb party joined forces with other opposition groups and formed lists in many districts.